-This bill amends several sections of Florida Statutes related to unmanned aircraft systems (drones) and introduces new definitions and regulations.
-It revises the definition of "critical infrastructure facility" to include various types of facilities, such as power generation sites, water treatment plants, and communication facilities, while also adding an exception that allows drone operations over these facilities for commercial purposes if authorized by Federal Aviation Administration (FAA) regulations.
-The bill increases the penalties for violations related to drone operations over critical infrastructure, changing the offense from a misdemeanor to a felony of the third degree.
+This bill amends several sections of Florida Statutes related to unmanned aircraft systems (drones) and introduces new definitions and regulations concerning their operation, particularly over critical infrastructure facilities.
+The definition of "critical infrastructure facility" is expanded to include various types of facilities, such as power generation sites, water treatment plants, and communication facilities, with specific criteria for their identification.
+The bill allows for exceptions to the prohibition on operating drones over these facilities if the operation is for commercial purposes and complies with Federal Aviation Administration regulations.
+Additionally, it increases the penalties for violations, changing certain offenses from misdemeanors to felonies.

 Statutes affected: